amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

   - Programming
   - Data Structures and Algorithms (DSA)
 date: 2018-06-11 18:49:30
-updated: 2018-06-11 18:49:30
+updated: 2019-05-23 15:17:30
 ---

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-MML-AM_CHTML" async></script>

-Tree data structures are the base for other data structure like Maps and Sets.
-Also, used on databases performed quick searches.
-The HTML DOM uses a tree data structure to represents the hierachy of elements.
-These are some to name a few.
-In this post, we are going to explore the different types of trees like a binary tree, binary search trees and how to implement them.
+Tree data structures have many uses, and it's good to have a basic understanding of how they work.
+Trees are the basis for other very used data structures like Maps and Sets.
+Also, they are used on databases to perform quick searches.
+The HTML DOM uses a tree data structure to represents the hierarchy of elements.
+In this post, we are going to explore the different types of trees like a binary tree, binary search trees, and how to implement them.

 <!-- more -->

-In the [previous post](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/), we explored the Graph data structures which are a generalized case of trees.
+In the [previous post](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/), we explored the Graph data structures, which are a generalized case of trees.
 Let's get started learning what tree data structures are!

 ---
 This post is part of a tutorial series: